satyakonmsft/skype-docs/Skype/UCWA/contact_ref.md

 ---
-Title: Contact resource for Skype for Business 2015
+title: Contact resource for Skype for Business
+description: "Contact represents a person or service that the user can communicate and collaborate with.
+A contact can be referenced by a participant or in the context of communication."
 ---
 # contact